korobosta/golang-mpesa/Readme.md

 ## Todo list
 - Connection to other databases that are not sql
-- More updates to give more controll to the database
+- More updates to give more controll to the developer
 - Any suggestion you make through ***kevinkorobosta@gmail.com***